 "No one cares how much you know until they know how much you care."- Theodore Roosevelt

-DACSAR volunteers train to master outdoor skills and the factors and principles of search and rescue operations.
+DACSAR volunteers train to master outdoor skills and the principles of search and rescue operations.
 If these skills and disciplines interest you, we would like you to be a part of our group.
 We work to provide qualified trackers & ground searchers for missions in south central New Mexico.
 Other training prepares us for various search, rescue, and recovery assignments.

 Search Basics: The mission command staff is charged to make decisions on the search methods and locations.
 Our teams and members may be asked to participate in or lead hasty teams, tracking teams, sign cutting, or other searches.